-Total other income increased by \$3.0 million during the three months ended March 31, 2024, as compared to the prior year period.
-This increase was primarily due to a \$2.7 million increase in revenue from REO operations, inclusive of net income from the REO assets we acquired in December 2023.
+Total other income increased by \$3.0 million \$3.3 million during the three six months ended March 31, 2024 June 30, 2024, as compared to the prior year period.
+This increase was primarily due to a \$2.7 million \$6.5 million increase in revenue from REO operations, inclusive of net partially offset by a \$2.2 million decrease in interest income from the REO assets we acquired in December 2023, earned on our cash balance.